-I have taught many people how to knit, and have found that casting on is always the hardest part for beginners to catch on to.
+I have taught many people how to knit, and I have found that casting on is always the hardest part for beginners to catch on to.
 This might be because we usually only need to cast on at the beginning of a project, so knitters don't spend a lot of time casting on.
-But, practice makes perfect, so feel free to practice casting on for awhile before moving on to knitting stitches.
+But practice makes perfect, so feel free to practice casting on for a while before moving on to knitting stitches.

-Every knitting projects begins with a row of foundation stitches.
+Every knitting project begins with a row of foundation stitches.
 You make a foundation row by casting on.
-There are as many different ways of casting on as there are knitters, but I'm going to outline the easiest method I've found found for beginners here.
+There are as many different ways of casting on as there are knitters, but I'm going to outline the easiest method I've found for beginners here.

 Make a slip knot on one needle.
-(Need to learn how to make a slipknot?
-Check out the video, Hook, Yarn, & Slip Knot).
+(Need to learn how to make a slip knot?
+Check out the video below).
 This will be considered your first stitch.

 Hold the needle with knot in your left hand.
 Your thumb and index finger should be placed close to the point of the needle.
 This will help you control the needle.

 Your right hand will mostly be used to control the yarn coming for the skein.
 You will also hold the other knitting needle in your right hand.
 Again, place your fingers close to the point.

 Insert the point of the right needles, from front to back, into the slip knot. the right needle will rest under the left needle.